rafaqz/citation.vim/README.md

 (https://github.com/rafaqz/citation.vim)

-Citation.vim imports Zotero (including 5.0) databases or exported bibtex/biblatex files.
-It can insert keys and many other fields, open attached pdfs and urls, or search Zoteros fulltext database.
+Citation.vim imports Zotero databases or exported bibtex/biblatex files.
+It can insert keys and many other fields, open attached pdfs and urls.

-Citation.vim also allows you to use your document as a file manager.
-You can open referenced pdfs directly from citations, or you can open pdf from the unite citation list.
-Browse all citation details, notes and abstracts within vim.
+Citation.vim allows you to creeate a workflow from a single document.
+You can open referenced pdfs or url directly from citations, and view all citation details, notes and abstracts within vim.

 You can also use Zoteros full-text search to pre-filter items based on attachment text.